 The instrument service JARs used by MBARI include an XML file containing metadata describing the instrument and it's data stream.

 This XML document that accompanies the instrument service may be extracted by the host and used to automatically configure the data handling system.

 This metadata is typically maintained separately from the SIAM repository, since it is instrument-specific.

-Additional Makefile examples (that reference XML not found in the SIAM repository) are included in the SIAM_HOME/make/ directory, e.g. Makefile.2009FOCE, pucks.ALOHA2010 etc.
+SIAM builds may also be managed using the Gnu make utility.
+Makefile examples (which reference XML not found in the SIAM repository) are included in the SIAM_HOME/make/ directory, e.g. Makefile.2009FOCE, pucks.ALOHA2010 etc.

 If you are targeting a SIAM application or Portal* build for another machine, you also need to build a distribution using the deployed or shore targets: